CreatekIO/succotash/README.md

 ##### Static Data
 Data that is required by the system in order for the system to function correctly.
 We should assume that this is run against **production** after every release so it should be **idempotent**.
 It would typically contain lookup data, but it must not include sample users or example data.

-##### Demo Data
+##### Sample Data
-Data that is required to demo the system or demo individual features.
+Data that is required to demo the system or individual features.
 Typically this will be run after a db:reset (and after the seed).
 It should never be run against production and therefore does not have to be idempotent.

 ##### Idempotent
 Doesn’t change anything if you run it more than once, or more formally: ‘denoting an element of a set which is unchanged in value when multiplied or otherwise operated on by itself.’)